4itor/moai/BUILD.md

 ## 4. Soldering the switches

 > **Optional:** Use also a flush cutter to cut the excess heigh of the pins.
-I tried and feels amazing once everything is soldered, buuuut it can potentially ruin 34 switches; not recommended for the faint of heart
+I tried and feels amazing once everything is soldered, buuuut it can potentially ruin 34 switches; not recommended for the faint of heart.
 ...

 ## 5. Keycaps